rzuberi/napari-exploration/journal.md

 Monday 31/10/2022
 - Working on interim report, made the sections and a few notes for most of them.
 Got to 871 words.
 Tomorrow should be the big day for writing everything out, should reach 3000 words.
 I will make most of the diagrams on Wednesday I think.

+Thursday 24/11/2022
+- Worked on the U-Net and got it to distill CellPose quite efficiently.

+Friday 25/11/2022
+- Group meeting with Ivor and his other 3rd year project students where he gave me some advice on the U-Net such as using random crops and switching to residual crops.
+- Individual meeting with Helfrid where he gave me some ideas about skipping the classification and new data that was coming in.
+We talked about integrating the tracking directly into the U-Net and predicting other markers.
+- I worked on getting random crops from 10 to 250 pixels to train the U-Net with (all padded to 250x250).
+I started remaking the U-Net from the architecture I was using for the full image (the day before) but ran into some errors with the number of channels.
+I might start it from scratch again.